-Regulations, and any of the laws listed at Table 1 below, i n any Australian state or terri itory.
-2. Have you ever had a supervisor certificate that was subject to any conditions o r suspended or cancelled by the regulatory authority?
-2. Have you ever had a supervisor certificate that was subject to any conditions o
+Regulations, and any of the laws listed at Table 1 below, in any Australian state or terri cory.
+2. Have you ever had a supervisor certificate that was subject to any conditions or suspended or cancelled by the regulatory authority 2.
+Have you ever had a supervisor certificate that ☐ Yes - Please provide details below was subject to any conditions or

-s.
-Are you or have you ever been subject to a pr National Law? rohibition notice under the Education and Care Services
+3. Are you or have you ever been subject to a prohibition notice under the Education and Care Services National Law?

 ☐ Yes - Please provide details below □ No

-roval, registration, certification or other authorisation unde efused, refused to renew, suspended or cancelled?
+4. Have you ever held or applied for a licence, approv the National Law which the regulatory authority refu val, registration, certification or other authorisation under used, refused to renew, suspended or cancelled?

 ☐ Yes - Please provide details below □ No

 I, [insert full name]

 of [insert address]

 and born on [insert date of birth] declare that:

-the information provided in this statement is true and complete, and
+1. the information provided in this statement is true and complete, and

-I am aware that I may be subject to penalt provide false or misleading information. ties under a Commonwealth or State or Territory Act if I
+I am aware that I may be subject to penaltie provide false or misleading information. s under a Commonwealth or State or Territory Act if I

 Signature of person making the declaration:

-Signed: Date//
+Signed: Date / /